youssef-attai-fcai-cu/fawry-clone/README.md

 #### Authentication

-This system implements an **actual authentication system**, so when you create a user or admin account you will get a token in return (in the response body) that you will have to put in the **Authorization** header of requests to protected endpoints.
+This system implements an **actual authentication system**, so when you create a user account or an admin account you will get a token in return (in the response body) that you will have to put in the **Authorization** header of requests to protected endpoints.